subvertnormality/mosaic/README.md

 Chords can be seamlessly integrated into your sequence using masks.
 You can add up to four additional voices to the root note, provided that your selected device supports polyphony.
 To do this, make sure you are on the masks page of your Norns.
 Then, hold the desired step and select each note you want to include in the chord.

 Additionally, take advantage of the chord trig params to enhance your musical expression.
-Experiment with the "[chord strum](#chord-strum)" and "[chord Velocity Modifier](#chord-velocity-modifier)" trig parameters to vary the playback dynamics and timing of each chord component.
+Experiment with the "[chord strum](#chord-strum)" and "[chord velocity modifier](#chord-velocity-modifier)" trig parameters to vary the playback dynamics and timing of each chord component.
 These tools allow you to create more nuanced and dynamic chord progressions, adding depth to your compositions.

 ##### Midi input